 If you would like to borrow money but prefer lower interest rates compared to those of the banks’ you could consider borrowing money through peer to peer (P2P) lending.

 Peer-to-peer lending is the borrowing and lending of money through a platform without going through traditional means like the bank or other financial institution.
 What happens is, usually, an online company will bring together borrowers who need financing and lenders who would like to invest their money and earn through interest rates.

 People are attracted to P2P because it cuts out the middleman which is the bank, and provides better deals both for the borrower and the lender.
 Because rates are a lot flexible compared to banks, borrowers can get relatively cheaper interest rates while the lender can still profit from a decent amount of interest rate.

-A P2P company here in the Philippines is Moneymatch.com.ph.
-It is an online lending platform that aims to provide an accessible, transparent, efficient, and safe financial exchange space for lenders and borrowers.
-MoneyMatch’s platform is secured by state-of-the-art technology that ensures the safety and privacy of its clients, and adheres to Philippine laws and regulations.
+There are several online P2P lending platforms operating in the Philippines that provide an accessible, transparent, efficient, and safe financial exchange space for lenders and borrowers.
+And these platforms are secured by state-of-the-art technology that ensures the safety and privacy of its clients, and adheres to Philippine laws and regulations.